CharlestonJS/awesome-charlestonjs/README.md

 awesome-charlestonjs
 ====================

-Collection of Awesome JavaScripts Modules from the CharlestonJS Community
+Collection of Awesome JavaScript Modules from the CharlestonJS Community